-There are many social and environmental factors that contribute to mental health issues in Flower Mound, Texas.
+Many social and environmental factors contribute to mental health issues in Flower Mound, Texas.
 Thankfully, many of these factors are experienced far less frequently in Flower Mound than in other parts of the state.

 Another factor that increases the likelihood and severity of mental illness is substance abuse.
 Texas has a low rate of drug overdose deaths when compared to other states.
 10.1 out of every 100,000 people die every year due to drug overdose.
 Excessive alcohol use, which is also linked with depression, occurs at a rate of 19.6 percent in Denton County.
 This is higher than other counties in Texas, making it a strong risk factor for health issues in Flower Mound.

 Don’t wait to contact a mental health professional if you or a loved one are experiencing any of these correlated risk factors.
-Even if someone is suffering with mental health, that doesn’t necessarily mean they are also struggling with these other factors.
-Instead, they are simply at higher risk to engage in other behaviors or struggle with other addictions or environmental issues.
+Even if someone is suffering from mental health, that doesn’t necessarily mean they are also struggling with these other factors.
+Instead, they are simply at higher risk of engaging in other behaviors or struggling with other addictions or environmental issues.